 Argyle Materials, Inc’s refill materials are compatible with the following Stratasys® 3D Printers: uPrint® and uPrint SE® series, Fortus 900mc®/450/400/380/360/250/200mc®, Dimension 1200es®/Elite®/768®, and Legacy printers.
 For information, visit www.argylematerials.com.

-Aristo Cast, Inc., 2014 Metalcaster of the Year, delivers investment castings to you with unsurpassable quality is what Aristo-Cast can offer you.
+Aristo-Cast, the 2017 AFS Casting of the Year Winner/2014 Metalcaster of the Year, offers investment castings delivered to you with unsurpassable quality.
 Utilizing our latest AM equipment we produce castings from math data, in as short as 2 working days, without tooling.
 We pride ourselves with on-time deliveries and castings produced with the highest degree of dimensional and metallurgical integrity.
 Our customer’s needs and requirements are of the utmost importance and we stand behind our statement of “Quality thru Teamwork”.
-We are the only investment casting mfg. company in the US that offers Magnesium in prototype and production volumes.
+We are the only investment casting mfg. company in the US that offers magnesium in prototype and production volumes.
 For information, visit www.aristo-cast.com.

 Autodesk makes software for people who make things.
 If you’ve ever driven a high-performance car, admired a towering skyscraper, used a smartphone, or watched a great film, chances are you’ve experienced what millions of Autodesk customers are doing with our software.
-Autodesk gives you the power to make anything.
-For more information visit autodesk.com.
+For more information visit www.autodesk.com/make.

 Cincinnati Incorporated (CI), which was founded in 1898, offers product lines that include CO2 and fiber lasers, automation, press brakes, shears, powdered metal presses, BAAM (Big Area Additive Manufacturing), and SAAM (Small Area Additive Manufacturing).
 For more information, visit www.e-ci.com/additive-manufacturing.